 Decisions will come from your chosen universities in random order.
 They should start to arrive a few weeks after you apply and are transmitted to you by UCAS.
 Remember, your application is one of the many hundreds that admissions tutors must work through, so be patient!

-Universities have to decide whether or not to offer you a place before early in May.
-Before they make a decision they may call you for interview; alternatively, they may offer you a conditional or unconditional place and invite you for an Open Day.
+Universities have to decide whether or not to offer you a place by early May.
+Before they make a decision, they may call you for interview; alternatively, they may offer you a conditional or unconditional place and invite you for an Open Day.

 You have to reply to any offers you receive but not until you have received all your institutions' decisions.